ReivenIV/-Bootcamp-Jour20-3WA__Exo18-API-AJAX/Readme.txt

 ----------------The content of these repo is in frech.---------------------

-The content of these repo is not my property im just sharing my progress and the topic we learn these day.
+The content of these repo is not my property im just sharing my progress and the topic i learn in my bootcamp these day.
-There is not a commercial demarch or anithing related to that topic.
+There is not a commercial demarch or anithing related to these topic.

-I just want to share a solid roadmap for new devs.
-Who want to learn in their own.
+I just want to share a solid roadmap for new devs who want to learn in their own or they don't have enough money to pay one.

-For any sugestion you can contactme on my github or mail: runy.alen@gmail.com
+For any sugestion you can contactme on my github, twiter or on my mail mail: runy.alen@gmail.com

-Good luck with you progres :) <3
+Good luck in your progres :) <3
 ReiVen

 I have a video of the demo of the day is bigger than the size aaccepted in github you can contact me if you wante it